 Control descriptions may look like hieroglyphics, but they’re an international standard.
 So once you learn how to read control descriptions, you can read them anywhere in the world!

-The next most useful column is the seventh column.
-This column tells you what side or area of a feature the control is on.
-So if the control is on a boulder, this column will tell you which side of the boulder the control is on (north side, north western side, western side, and so on).
+The seventh column tells you what side or area of a feature the control is on.
+So if the control is on a boulder, this column will tell you which side of the boulder the control is on (north side, north western side, eastern side).
 These symbols are the most intuitive to learn, as well as the most helpful to know.

 The other columns take more time to learn, but also don’t show you much information that the map doesn’t show you already.
 Fortunately, they columns that are the most challenging to learn, are the least essential ones!